rebelsky/sams-assorted-musings-reflections/prereg-2020S.md

 So, let's go.

 First, let's see what courses are over-enrolled.
 It's easiest to look at the courses in alphabetical order by department [4].
-AMS/ANT/BIO-220, Racing Through Genetics, has 24 students in a course with a cap of
-20. That's not surprising; it's a cool topic and it usually has two wonderful faculty teaching it.
-I assume that Biology needed Leslie for other courses.
-But even without Leslie, Katya will be awesome and generally over-fills her classes.
-Given that, I'm surprised that there are still some spaces in AMS-235.
-Maybe some students will choose to take that instead.
+AMS/ANT/BIO-220, Racing Through Genetics, has 24 students in a course with a cap of 20.
+That's not surprising; it's a cool topic and it has two wonderful faculty teaching it.
+If anything is surprising, it's that there aren't more students enrolled.

 Three of the four sections of ANT-104, Anthropological Inquiries, are over-full.
 Section 2 has 27 with a cap of 25, section 3 has 29 with